scorpido74/azure-docs.nl-nl/articles/app-service/deploy-staging-slots.md

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]

-Azure PowerShell is een module die cmdlets biedt voor het beheren van Azure via Windows Power shell, inclusief ondersteuning voor het beheren van implementatie sleuven in Azure App Service.
+Azure PowerShell is a module that provides cmdlets to manage Azure through Windows PowerShell, including support for managing deployment slots in Azure App Service.

-Zie [Microsoft Azure PowerShell installeren en configureren](/powershell/azure/overview)voor meer informatie over het installeren en configureren van Azure PowerShell en over het verifiëren van Azure PowerShell met uw Azure-abonnement.
+For information on installing and configuring Azure PowerShell, and on authenticating Azure PowerShell with your Azure subscription, see [How to install and configure Microsoft Azure PowerShell](/powershell/azure/overview).

 ---
 ### <a name="create-a-web-app"></a>Een webtoepassing maken